14 Health Foods that aren’t Healthy

 When it comes to eating well, I am all for convenience but not when it comes at the expense of your health.
 In a pinch, using quick-cooking or instant oatmeal can be incredibly beneficial to help get you out to the door in a hurry, but it is important to forgo all of those flavoured options.
 Often marketed as “high fibre” or “high protein” many of the flavoured instant oatmeals not only contain added sugars but also contain vegetable oils, excess sodium and additives.

-Healthier Alternative: Flavour your own oatmeal, be it instant, quick cooking, rolled or steal-cut, by adding some ground spices, fruits, nuts, seeds and a little natural sweetener.
+Healthier Alternative: Flavour your own oatmeal, be it instant, quick cooking, rolled or steel-cut, by adding some ground spices, fruits, nuts, seeds and a little natural sweetener.

 8. Sports Drinks and Vitamin Waters